i-doshechnikow/i-doshechnikow/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=i-doshehnikow.i-doshehnikow)
 <br />

 Hi everyone!
-My name is Ilya and I am a web developer, now I work in a fullstask position and love my job.
+My name is Ilya and I am a web developer, now I work in a frontend position and love my job.
 My passion is development.
 I love to invent something new and implement it (especially if it's beautiful).
 I try to get as much experience as possible and correct mistakes that have been in the past.

-Now I am actively looking for an open source project that would be useful.

   <img align="right" alt="GIF" src="https://github.com/i-doshechnikow/i-doshechnikow/blob/main/code.gif?raw=true" width="500" height="320" />